Penile–vaginal intercourse: Description

 In all mammals including humans, penile penetration of the vagina is an instinctual behaviour serving the continuation of the species.
 In humans, learned behaviour also plays an important role (sexual scripts).
 From Shere Hite, there is the suggestion to define onset not by penetration, but by the covering of the vulva by the penis.

 Preparation for vaginal coitus usually involves foreplay in the form of various combinations of caresses, petting, manual sex, oral sex.
 For the woman, physical sexual arousal and clitoral erection resulting from the foreplay are the prerequisites for the reaction of the intravaginal G-spot.

-The sex positions, the pelvic movements of the woman and the man, how slowly or quickly they are performed, and the lesser or greater depth have an influence on the two arousal curves.
+The sex positions, the pelvic movements of the woman and the man, how slowly or quickly they are performed, and the lesser or greater depth influence the two arousal curves.
 Duration can be influenced by positions, gentle or stronger movements, and by touching erogenous zones with the hands.
 The needs for movements are individually different for both women and men.
 For women, pelvic floor training and active movements of their pelvis during vaginal intercourse increase the chance of orgasm.

 A man's arousal curve usually rises faster, while women need plenty of time.
 According to an investigation of 2005 the time from penile insertion to male orgasm, the intravaginal ejaculation latency time (IELT), varies between 0.55 and 44.1 minutes.
 Sexually experienced men use delaying techniques to give their female partner the time she needs.
 Most men can learn to intentionally delay their own arousal and orgasm by practicing this doing masturbation.

 The reason why men are faster in achieving orgasm is that the glans penis is constantly enveloped by the vagina; it is continuously stimulated, making it likely that moving it in and out repeatedly will cause him to have an orgasm relatively soon.
 In women, the glans clitoridis lies at a distance to the vaginal entrance, often without physical contact.